 *The required health examinations must include a diabetes screening (diabetes testing is not required) and a statement from a physician ensuring “risk-assessed” or screened for lead poisoning.

-For additional information regarding the immunization requirements for students, please visit the Troy 30-C Health Services webpage.
+For additional information regarding the physical and immunization requirements for Troy School District students, please see the following documents:

-Failure to comply with the above requirements by the first attendance day of the current school year will result in the student’s exclusion from school until the required health forms are presented to the school, subject to certain exceptions.
-Out-of-state students who register mid-term shall have 30 days following registration to comply with the health examination and immunization regulations.
-If a medical reason prevents a student from receiving a required immunization by October 15, the student must present, by October 15, an immunization schedule and a statement of the medical reasons causing the delay.
-The schedule and statement of medical reasons must be signed by an appropriate medical professional.
-Please contact your child’s physician should you have any questions regarding these vaccines.
+Failure to comply with the above requirements by the first attendance day of the current school year will result in the student’s exclusion from school until the required health forms are presented to the school.
+Out-of-state students who register mid-term shall present a physical exam on day one (1) and will have 30 days following registration to comply with the immunization requirements.

-Parents of students entering kindergarten or an Illinois school for the first time shall present proof before October 15th of the school year that the student received an eye examination within one year prior to entry of kindergarten or the school.
+Parents of students entering kindergarten or an Illinois school for the first time shall present proof before October 15 of the relevant school year that the student received an eye examination within one year prior to entry into kindergarten or the school.
 A physician licensed to practice medicine in all of its branches or a licensed optometrist must perform the required eye examination.

 A student will be exempted from this requirement if parents/guardians show an undue burden or lack of access to a physician licensed to practice medicine in all of its branches who provides eye examinations or a licensed optometrist, or upon religious or medical grounds as described herein.

-Vision/hearing screening will be done, as mandated, for the following children:
+Vision/hearing screening will be done, as mandated by the Illinois Department of Public Health, for the following children:

 ● 2nd grade